Find your forest.

 You’re going to email me.

-I’m going to match you with a Sugarmaple in your area.
+I’m going to match you with a Sugarmaple in your city.

-The two of you will go out on a lark — an interesting activity that the two of you will choose together.
+The two of you will go out on a lark — an interesting / fun / possibly ridiculous activity that the two of you will choose together.

 After that, an epic friendship that lasts the ages.
-(Your mileage may vary.)
+(Well, we hope.)

 Could you go back to that part about the activity?